Page views in 2024: 47

 (2) Thanks to Dr. Perry Cohen, Montefiore Medical Center of the Albert Einstein College of Medicine, for his suggestion to post Cases of the Week by Category without a diagnosis, which has now been done.

-Case of the Week #217
+Case #217

-Clinical History:
+Clinical history:

-Micro images:
+Microscopic images:

 What is your diagnosis?

-Primary diffuse large B cell lymphoma with clear cell change
+Diagnosis: Primary diffuse large B cell lymphoma with clear cell change

 Discussion:

-Immunostains were negative for cytokeratin (left) and positive for CD20 (right):
+Immunostains were negative for cytokeratin (left) and positive for CD20 (right).

-Primary and secondary breast lymphoma are rare, each representing less than 1% of all breast malignancies.
+Primary and secondary breast lymphoma are rare, each representing < 1% of all breast malignancies.
 The criteria for primary breast lymphoma are: (a) sufficient tissue for diagnosis; (b) close interaction between the lymphoma infiltrate and breast tissue; (c) no evidence of widespread lymphoma at time of diagnosis; and (d) no prior diagnosis of nonbreast lymphoma (Cancer 1972;29:1705).

-Other primary breast tumors with clear cell changes include glycogen-rich carcinoma and some myoepithelial carcinomas.
+Other primary breast tumors with clear cell changes include glycogen rich carcinoma and some myoepithelial carcinomas.
 Metastatic tumors that should be considered in the differential diagnosis include perivascular epithelioid cell tumors and clear cell carcinomas from the kidney, ovary and lung.